 Spiel77 – or Game77 in English – is the first of three available raffle draws.
 The game corresponds to all seven digits of your game number and the numbers must not only match, they also need to be in the same order as the drawn numbers to win.

 Match all seven in the right order to hit the rolling jackpot, which starts at a minimum of €177,777 (approx. $264,700) and, with rollovers, often exceeds one or two million.
 There are also six other prize divisions to be won, with fixed values.
 Second prize is won by matching the last six numbers in the right order, to win €77,777 (approx. $115,800).

 How Does the Super6 Extra Game Work?

 Super6 works in pretty much the same way as Spiel77, but only six numbers are drawn.
-These numbers correspond to the last six digits on your ticket number.
+These numbers correspond to the last six digits on your bet slip.
 Once again you need to match the right numbers and they must be in the same sequence as those drawn.
 There are six fixed value prizes, starting with a guaranteed jackpot of €100,000 (approx. $148,900).

 What Is the GlückSpirale?

 The GlückSpirale (literally translated as "lucky spiral") is the last of the three German Lotto bonus games.
 The draw takes place on Saturdays only, so players should note that if they enable the GlückSpirale option for a Wednesday draw they will, in fact, add this option for the upcoming Saturday draw.

 As with the other two bonus games the GlückSpirale is based upon your game number and you must match both the numbers and the order of their drawing to win.
 Simply matching the last number on the GlückSpirale will win you €10 (approx. $15).
 All prize divisions have fixed values.
 Getting the last six numbers in the correct order will win you €100,000 (approx. $148,900).